African Monetary Union

 The African Monetary Union (AMU) is the proposed creation of an economic and monetary union for the countries of the African Union, administered by the African Central Bank.
 Such a union would call for the creation of a new unified currency, similar to the euro; the hypothetical currency is sometimes referred to as the afro or afriq.
+The single African currency is to be composed of currency units made up of regional union reserve bank currency units of which are made up of country specific currencies (The Arab Maghreb Union (AMU) - Northern Afriq, Southern African Development Community (SADC) - Southern Afriq, Economic Community of West African States (ECOWAS) - Western Afriq or ECO, East African Community (EAC) - Eastern Afriq, Common Market for Eastern and Southern Africa (COMESA) - Central Afriq etc.).

 The Abuja Treaty, an international agreement signed on June 3, 1991, in Abuja, Nigeria, created the African Economic Community, and called for an African Central Bank to follow by 2028.
 As of 2019, the plan is to establish an African Economic Community with a single currency by 2023.

 Regional currency unions

 There are two existing regional currency unions in Africa, using the West African CFA franc, and the Central African CFA franc, respectively.
 Additionally, the Common Monetary Area links several countries in Southern Africa based on the South African rand.

 The African Union's plans for further integration encourage the development of more such regional unions as an intermediate step to full monetary union.
 One proposed union is the eco, a proposed currency for members of the Economic Community of West African States (ECOWAS).